The Fleet Street Heritage

 which aims to make this rich heritage easily available to all

-with the mastheads of five past newspapers
+The sundial design with the mastheads of five past newspapers

 The planners do not allow current newspaper mastheads